Surprise! Kobe Bryant Really Just Became an Oscar Winner for Dear Basketball

 While the category is nothing new, pop culture fans were quite surprised to learn the winner of tonight's trophy.

-Anybody know Los Angeles Laker and basketball superstar Kobe Bryant?
+Anybody know former Los Angeles Lakers and basketball superstar Kobe Bryant?
 Well, he's now an Oscar winner!

 "As basketball players, we're really supposed to shut up and dribble.
 I'm glad we can do a little bit more than that," Kobe shared during his acceptance speech.
 "Thank you Academy for this amazing honor."